hphelion/documentation/hz.gettingstarted.md

 When a port is created in HP Cloud Networking it is associated with a security group.
 If a security group is not specified the port is associated with a default security group.
 Security group default rules allow inbound traffic from the same subnet and all outbound traffic.
 You can add rules to this group to modify behavior or create additional security groups to contain the rules your need.

 Security group rules have three parts:

-1. Rule
+1. Rule - A rule template or rules you create: Either Custom TCP Rule; Custom UDP Rule; or Custom ICMP Rule. **Rules have many more choices than these three.
+Follow up with Steve.**

-2. Open Port/Port Range
+2. Open Port/Port Range: You can choose to open either a single port or a range of ports for TCP and UDP rules.
+When you select "Port Range" you have space to provide the start and endports for the range.
+When you slect ICMP rules, you must specify an ICMP type and code in the spaces provided.

-3. Remote
+3. Remote: For this rule, you must specify the source of allowed traffic in either the form of an IP address block (CIDR) or through a source group (security group).
+Selecting a security group as the source allows any instance in that security group access to any other instance through the Remote rule.

 **Talk to Steve about variations/choices one would make here to default group rules in a usual situation and why the ones we have set up are set up that way.**

 1. Click "Access & Security" in the left-hand bar under "Project" and "Manage Compute."

 2. Click "+Create Security Group" in the upper right-hand navigation.